senriques/Blockchain-4010-Fall-2018/Assignments/A-02/Mining.md

 ```

 This should create a directory with 2 files in it.
 The default
-is in the ./data irectory.
+is in the `./data` directory.
 The files are:

 ```
 	136c53391115ab7ff717bd24e62dd0df2c270500d7194290169a83488022548e.json
 	index.json
 ```

 You should look at the contents of the 2 files.
-The one with the long name
-is our genesis block.
-The `index.json` is an index that will allow us to
+The one with the long name is our genesis block.
+The `index.json` is an
-find data blocks as we are building the this blockchain.
+index that will allow us to find data blocks as we are building the this blockchain.

 The code is missing the chunk that will do the block mining.
-The stubbed
-out function is in ./mine/mine.go.
-Your assignment is to implement the
+The stubbed out function is in ./mine/mine.go.
+Your
-body of the function.
+assignment is to implement the body of the function.
 You will want to verify that it works by running

 ```sh
 	go test
 ```

-int the `./mine` directory.
+in the `./mine` directory.
+If you run that now you should get `FAIL`
+because you have not implemented it yet.

 Take the time to go and poke through the code.
 This code is the basis
 for your mid-term project.
 You are going to need to be familiar with